facebookarchive/wit-stories-migration-tutorial/README.md

 ### Aand that's it!

-With the `/message` use case, you no longer have to strictly follow the paradgim of stories.
+With the `/message` use case, you no longer have to strictly follow the paradigm of stories.
 You can both simplify the code, *and* add more rich features.

 For example:
 - What if there are no intents?